Testing dark energy models with a new sample of strong-lensing systems: Strong lensing as a cosmological test

-Our final sample (FS) is presented in Table \ref{tab:SL}, having a total of 205 data points whose lens and source redshifts are in the ranges $0.0625< z_{l} < 0.958$ and $0.196< z_{s} < 3.595$, respectively.
-All the systems for which we assumed a velocity dispersion error are presented in bold face in the sample.
+Our final sample (FS) is presented in Table \ref{tab:SL}, having a total of 204 data points whose lens and source redshifts are in the ranges $0.0625< z_{l} < 0.958$ and $0.196< z_{s} < 3.595$, respectively.
+All the systems for which we assumed a velocity dispersion error are marked in the sample.

 In addition, we have constructed the following subsamples to test the impact on the parameter estimation for the different DE models.
 We divide the sample into different regions according to the observed value for the distance ratio $D^{obs}$, because there are systems that do not fall in a physical region.
 We also split the sample into different regions according to the redshift of the lens galaxy to check for any significant changes in the estimation of cosmological parameters associated to the deflector position.
 Finally, following \cite{Chen:2018jcf}, we also separate the systems in distinct sub-samples according to the measured velocity dispersion.
-We name the sub-samples as follows: \begin{itemize} \item SS1: $173$ data points with $D^{obs} \leq 1$ \item SS2: $30$ data points with $D^{obs} < 0.5$ \item SS3: $143$ data points in $0.5 \leq D^{obs} \leq 1$ \item SS4: $32$ data points with $D^{obs} > 1$ \item SS5: $64$ data points with $\sigma < 210$ km s$^{-1}$ \item SS6: $53$ data points in 210 km s$^{-1}$ $\leq \sigma < 243$ km s$^{-1}$ \item SS7: $49$ data points in 243 km s$^{-1}$$ \leq \sigma \leq 276$ km s$^{-1}$ \item SS8: $39$ data points with $\sigma > 276$ km s$^{-1}$ \item SS9: $52$ data points with $D^{obs} \leq 1$ and $z_l < 0.2$ \item SS10: $49$ data points with $D^{obs} \leq 1$ and $0.2 \leq z_l \leq 0.4$ \item SS11: $72$ data points with $D^{obs} \leq 1$ and $z_l>0.4$ \end{itemize}
+We name the sub-samples as follows: \begin{itemize} \item SS1: 172 data points with $D^{obs} \leq 1$ \item SS2: 29 data points with $D^{obs} < 0.5$ \item SS3: $143$ data points in $0.5 \leq D^{obs} \leq 1$ \item SS4: $32$ data points with $D^{obs} > 1$ \item SS5: $64$ data points with $\sigma < 210$ km s$^{-1}$ \item SS6: $53$ data points in 210 km s$^{-1}$ $\leq \sigma < 243$ km s$^{-1}$ \item SS7: $49$ data points in 243 km s$^{-1}$$ \leq \sigma \leq 276$ km s$^{-1}$ \item SS8: 38 data points with $\sigma > 276$ km s$^{-1}$ \item SS9: $52$ data points with $D^{obs} \leq 1$ and $z_l < 0.2$ \item SS10: 48 data points with $D^{obs} \leq 1$ and $0.2 \leq z_l \leq 0.4$ \item SS11: $72$ data points with $D^{obs} \leq 1$ and $z_l>0.4$ \end{itemize}